AlexioVay/studydriveTask/README.md

 This is a repository that presents my solution to the following task: https://github.com/AlexioVay/studydrive/blob/master/public/Task.pdf

-I have set up the MySQL tables manually without Laraval schemes.
+I have set up the MySQL tables manually without Laravel schemes or migration.
 Therefore this step is required:

 1. Create MySQL database tables: